Skip to main content

 While we may not be able to eliminate all external stressors, we can change our internal response to them.
 Practices like meditation, deep breathing exercises, and mindfulness have been clinically shown to directly influence HPA axis activity.
 These techniques help engage the vagus nerve, which activates the parasympathetic nervous system and sends a powerful signal of safety to the brain.

-This helps to break the cycle of perception, giving the HPA axis a chance to reset and return to a state of balance.
+This helps to break the cycle of chronic stress perception, giving the HPA axis a chance to reset and return to a state of balance.
 Just a few minutes of focused breathing can have a measurable impact on your physiology.

 Intermediate